triciacodes/coding-log/log.md

 **Today's Progress**: Finished another [CodePen](https://codepen.io/tricialeach/pen/bRYBNO).
 Practicing again with :nth-child, and also delayed animation.

 **Thoughts:** I had a lot of fun putting this one together.
-It's also much to see my animations start stacking up after working on it consistently every day.
+It's also great to see my animations start stacking up after working on it consistently every day.
 I can't wait to see 100 animations in my CodePen.
 Definitely a treat to be doing this after a day of working on MySQL for my [LaunchCode](https://www.launchcode.org/lc101) class.

 **Link to work:** [CodePen #004](https://codepen.io/tricialeach/pen/bRYBNO)